marckhouzam/test-acc-tanzu-cli/docs/tanzu_accelerator_update.md

 ### Synopsis

-Udate an accelerator resource with the specified name using the specified configuration.
+Update an accelerator resource with the specified name using the specified configuration.

 Accelerator configuration options include:
 - Git repository URL and branch/tag where accelerator code and metadata is defined